MahmoudBadawy4199/Molly/README.md

-# Molly ( Currently In Development )
+# Molly ( in the process of publishing the first version to Google Play Store )

 Molly is a Fan Made Mobile Application to provide Lineups for Agents in Valorant Video Game.
 ## Current Status

-- ~98% Of The App is Done, The First Version Will Be Available Soon.
-- Finished The UI.
-- Finished The Backend.
-- Currently Working On Creating The Content.
+- the App is being reviewed by google play store

 ## The Design
 - Check on [Figma](https://www.figma.com/file/UJW0fF5TQ4EoOTrFP11zLH/Molly?node-id=343%3A1529)